Lawyer Fee Dispute Resolution

 There are two ways to start the arbitration process, (1) by Demand for Arbitration or (2) by Submission to Arbitration.
 Arbitration is a voluntary process.
 If the other party has agreed in advance to arbitration, the party wishing to start an arbitration proceeding makes a demand that the advance agreement be honored.
 Usually such advance agreement is in the form of an arbitration clause in the fee contract which provides for arbitration under the LSBA rules.
 If there is no advance agreement, the parties may agree after the dispute arises to submit their dispute to arbitration.
 This is called a Submission.

 By Demand for Arbitration

 .
-If you find that the other party did agree in advance, you should follow the procedures set forth in Rule 6 of the LSBA Rules:
+If the other party has agreed in advance, you should follow the procedures set forth in Rule 6 of the LSBA Rules:

 By Submission to Arbitration

 - One Petition for Arbitration should be completed and signed, preferably on forms which can be obtained from LBSA staff or from the website.
 The use of these forms is not mandatory; a Petition may be filed even by correspondence if all of the information is included.